michal-h21/make4ht/README.md

 It is possible to generate multiple HTML files from the \LaTeX\ source.
-For example, `tex4ebook` generates separate file for each chapter or section.
+For example, `tex4ebook` generates a separate file for each chapter or section.
 It is possible to set options for each HTML file, in particular names of the corresponding audio files.
-This mapping is done using `map` parameter.
+This mapping is done using the `map` parameter.

 Example: